stievie/ABx/BUILD.md

 The Server is  known to compile on the following platforms with the following tools chains:

-* Windows 7 with VS 2017 (don't have Windows 10)
+* Windows 7 with VS 2019
 * Debian, Ubuntu, Arch, Manjaro Linux with GCC 8 and newer.

 ## Windows

-Visual Studio 2017 required.
+Visual Studio 2019 required.
 Open `.sln` files and build.
 There are `.sln` files in `absall` and in the directories of the projects.

-I use Visual Studio 2019 as IDE with the Visual Studio 2017 tools chain.
-I didn't try the Visual Studio 2019 tools chain yet.

 ### Server